 It’s TAKEOVER time here!
 My friends over at General Mills Cereal asked me to hand over the keys to the blog to the girls to find out what advice they might have for moms planning a road trip with their kids this summer.

 What makes the back seat more comfy for the little ones on a long haul?
+And specifically, what is our favorite road trip snack for the trip?
 I asked the girls to let us know, and this is what they said:

 According to my ladies, there are 9 essential things to keep kids comfy on a road trip.
 Here’s what they want other mommies to know: